Nearly 40,000 fewer adults in Kent are meeting government guidelines for physical activity than before the coronavirus pandemic.

 Further Sport England research has shown that groups including women, young people aged 16-24, over 75s, disabled people, people with long-term health conditions, and culturally diverse communities have been disproportionately affected by the pandemic, significantly impacting their ability to be physically active.

-To address these inequalities Kent Sport (the Active Partnership for Kent and Medway) has been awarded a total of £340,000 from Sport England’s Tackling Inequalities Fund (TIF) and has also launched the Everyday Active campaign, with hints, tips and inspiration, to help people to be more active.
+To address these inequalities Active Kent & Medway has been awarded a total of £340,000 from Sport England’s Tackling Inequalities Fund (TIF) and has also launched the Everyday Active campaign, with hints, tips and inspiration, to help people to be more active.

 Set up in April 2020 in response to COVID-19, TIF aims to support community organisations working with four key audiences: lower socio-economic groups, culturally diverse communities, disabled people and people with long-term health conditions.
 Kent Sport has already worked with more than 60 organisations to continue to engage with their communities and support them to be physically active.
 Examples of projects supported by the fund include: